-In the past year there were 18 ‘no Bill’ applications received from defendants or their representatives decided by the Director or the Practice Group Leaders.
-Of these, seven were granted and 11 were refused.
-A further 19 prosecutions were discontinued on the basis of a recommendation from a prosecutor without prior representations from the defendant.
-A total of 26 prosecutions were discontinued, following decisions by the Director in three matters and by the Practice Group Leaders in 23 matters.
+In the past year there were 14 ‘no Bill’ applications received from defendants or their representatives decided by the Director or the Practice Group Leaders.
+Of these, three were granted and 11 were refused.
+A further 14 prosecutions were discontinued on the basis of a recommendation from a prosecutor without prior representations from the defendant.
+A total of 17 prosecutions were discontinued, following decisions by the Director in two matters and by Practice Group Leaders in 15 matters.

-Of the 26 prosecutions discontinued, in 17 the primary reason for discontinuing was because there was insufficient evidence.
+In all the 17 prosecutions that were discontinued the primary reason for discontinuing was because there was insufficient evidence.

 The Director of Public Prosecutions Act 1983 (the DPP Act) empowers the Director to give an undertaking—referred to as an indemnity—to a potential witness in three circumstances: